-It will serve you very well to prevent baby ear infection rather than trying to remedy it after it appears.
+It will serve you very well to prevent your baby's ear infection rather than trying to remedy it after it appears.
 Why put junior through the agony?

 Here are preventive measures that will ensure your baby’s ears stay healthy:

 1. Yes, we know bath times are challenging enough without having to bother about keeping water out of your little one’s ears: but please do it.
-It is all about positioning baby and using a mug to control where the water goes.
-You can do it: you are strong, able Mommy!
+It is all about positioning your baby and using a mug to control where the water goes.
 You could also use a soft shower cap pulled over baby’s ears.

-2. If you are one of those athletic Mums who make the others jealous with their boundless energy and take their little ones swimming, please use soft ear plugs on baby: don’t want that pool water getting in.
+2. If you are one of those athletic mums who make the others jealous with their boundless energy and take their little ones swimming, please use soft ear plugs on baby: you don’t want that pool water getting in.
 Don’t push them in too deep.